-This introductory level course provides basic knowledge and skills in relation to management accounting.
-It will enable students to understand salient principles, concepts and practices in management accounting as well as to develop requisite skills.
-The areas covered are: overview of management accounting; cost concepts; classifications and estimation; cost assignment; costing methods; cost-volume-profit (CVP) analysis; short-term decision making; capital investment decisions; budgeting; and standard costing.
+This introductory level course provides basic knowledge and skills in relation to Management Accounting.
+It will enable students to understand salient principles, concepts and practices in Management Accounting as well as to develop requisite skills. e areas covered are: overview of Management Accounting; cost concepts, classifications and estimation; cost assignment; costing methods; Cost-Volume-Profit (CVP) Analysis; short-term decision making; capital investment decisions; budgeting; and standard costing.

 This course unit is designed with the intention of upgrading the communication skills of the students with a specific focus on academic writing.
 It focuses on improving reading, writing, listening and speaking skills of accounting students required for both professional and academic purposes.
 An interactive approach is adopted in the delivery of the course.

 This course enables students to understand advanced theoretical concepts and techniques of financial accounting and reporting relating to corporate entities including groups of companies.
-The areas covered are: financial reporting environment; role of corporate governance and ethics in financial reporting; relationship between the conceptual and regulatory frameworks of financial reporting; regulatory framework for corporate financial reporting in Sri Lanka; preparation and presentation of financial statements of companies inclusive of groups of companies under complex group structures, fair value based measurement, accounting for intangible assets, impairment of assets, financial liabilities and equity, investments in associates and joint ventures, segment reporting by diversified groups, and disclosures on related party transactions based on applicable Sri Lankan Accounting Standards (LKAS and SLFRS); global perspectives on corporate social responsibility reporting; and analysis and interpretation of financial statements of a group of companies using financial ratios.
+The following study areas are covered: financial reporting environment; relationship between conceptual and regulatory frameworks of financial reporting; regulatory framework for corporate financial reporting in Sri Lanka; and preparation and presentation of financial statements of companies inclusive of groups of companies under complex group structures based on applicable LKAS and SLFRS.

-This specialized course provides a comprehensive theoretical and practical knowledge in the application of a selected accounting software such as Sage 50 in business data processing with a view to producing financial statements for both internal and external users of accounting information and to generate reports that will be of value for managers in the decision making process.
-This course provides students the knowledge of creating the general ledger in order to structure the accounting process and hands on experience of codifying accounts appropriately and entering transactions into the accounting system through various modules namely general ledger, creditors, debtors, general ledger, inventory, payroll, fixed assets and budgets.
+This specialized course provides a comprehensive theoretical and practical knowledge in the application of a selected accounting software (Sage 50) in business data processing with a view to produce financial statements for both internal and external users of accounting information and to generate reports that will be of value for managers in the decision making process and hands on experience of codifying accounts appropriately and entering transactions into the accounting system through various modules namely general ledger, creditors, debtors, inventory, payroll, fixed assets and budgets.
 Furthermore, the students are provided exposure to job costing using accounting software and to interpret the accounting reports.
-The integration of all the modules in the accounting system and personalization of accounting systems to suit the information needs of different types of organizations are also covered
+The integration of all the modules in the accounting system and personalization of accounting systems to suit the information needs of different types of organizations are also covered.